codingtizzy/Netnip/README.md

 ## Contributing

 Pull requests are welcome!
 If you have ideas to improve this tool or want to practice contributing to open-source Go projects, feel free to **fork** and submit a **PR**.

+## ChatGPT

+This README.md was made using ChatGPT.
+I have re-read it to make sure that all of the information is correct, but there still may be some issues.
+If you come across any, feel free to contribute.